 - A little better by teaming with other companies so you can claim their qualifications even though it won’t impact what the customer actually gets

 - A little lower on price with a little trimming such as on how much you pad your estimates, but not so much that you lose money on the deal.
 All while claiming to be best value

 Your proposal will be good.
 But you are who I want to bid against, because you are easy to beat.
 You lose 2 out of 3.
 Here is how I’m going to do it:

 - I’m going to win by giving the customer better results.
 Even if we’re bidding the same thing, I will do a better job of talking about results instead of approaches.
 Because my results will be explained, the customer will see that I understand them better than all those proposals that simply say “We understand you.”
 And a better description of the results will also prove that we deliver a better value, as opposed to all those proposals simply saying “We offer the best value.”

-- I’m going to offer insight into the trade-offs so they can see why ours is the best approach for them, and not just a little better.
+- I’m going to offer insight into the trade-offs so they can see why what we propose is the best approach for them, and not just a little better.
 And why all other bids have negative trade-offs.

 - Depending on the bid, I’ll either team with no one, or a lot of other companies.
-I’ll either win with better management or way more resources.
+I’ll either win with better, more direct management or way more resources.
 It won’t just be your small collection of companies vs. my small collection of companies.
 I’m not trying to win after a difficult deliberation and detailed comparison.
 My proposal will be so different that it won’t even be a difficult decision for the customer to make.
-I’m going to offer a clear choice and then show why our approach is better.
+I’m going to offer a clear choice and then show why we are their best alternative.

 - In a formal, point scored environment I’m not going to try to earn points here and there to outscore you.
 I’m going to trash the grading curve.
 I’m going to redefine what strengths and acceptability mean so that all the scoring is done by seeing whether anyone else measures up to my proposal.
 By putting my differentiators up front and making them crystal clear, my proposal will be the one they are comparing everyone to.
 I am going to win all of the points and not just a few more, because my proposal will make it clear why our approach is the only one that is acceptable.

 I love to compete against people who write good proposals.
 Because my proposal will be extraordinary.
 While you’re aiming to follow the instructions and be a little better, I’m going to be overwhelming and great.
 I’ll comply with the instructions too, but I’ll use them as a starting point and not the goal.